wejournal/lamb/README.md

 ```

 Note: macOS target is not tested.
-But its ABI is same as Linux, System V AMD64 ABI, so I belive it works.
+But its ABI is same as Linux, System V AMD64 ABI, so I believe it works.

 ## Language Design Note